KIPAC/NBToPackage/docs/04_implemenation_of_our_package.md

 5. What did we come up with for dealing with common parameters?
 6. What is your overall take on the final package?

+Let's take about 15' (a bit longer this time) to come up with _brief_ answers to these questions.

 For what it's worth, here is [my take on those questions](04_answers.md)